MasterAI-Inc/libauto/README.md

-# The MasterAI Device Library
+# The MasterAI Device Library (`libauto`)

-Learn and use Python and A.I. to program your own autonomous vehicles! 🚗 🚁
+Use Python and A.I. to program your own autonomous vehicles! 🚗 🚁

-Many MasterAI devices use this library.
+All MasterAI devices use this library (`libauto`).
 For example, the AutoAuto car below:

 ![AutoAuto Fleet 1 Car](https://static.autoauto.ai/uploads/d452293bcac14e65a3370c54e9027e79.JPG)